Bialgebraic Reasoning on Higher-Order Program Equivalence: Logical Relations, Abstractly

 \begin{rem} \begin{enumerate} \item A category $\gcat$ is \emph{infinitary extensive}~\cite{cbl93} if it has small coproducts and for every set-indexed family of objects $(X_i)_{i\in I}$ the functor $E\colon \prod_{i\in I} \gcat/X_i \to \gcat/\coprod_{i\in I} X_i$ sending $(p_i\colon Y_i\to X_i)_{i\in I}$ to $\coprod_{i\in I} p_i\colon \coprod_i Y_i \to \coprod_i X_i$ is an equivalence of categories.
 Extensivity hence ensures that coproducts behave like disjoint unions. \item A diagram $D\colon I\to \C$ is \emph{directed} if $I$ is a directed poset, that is, $I$ is non-empty and any two elements $i,j\in I$ have an upper bound $k\geq i,j$.
 A \emph{directed colimit} is a colimit of a directed diagram. \item The category $\C$ has \emph{smooth monomorphisms}~\cite{amm21} if for every object the join of a directed family of subobjects is given by the colimit of the corresponding directed diagram in $\C$. \end{enumerate} \end{rem}

-\begin{theorem}[Existence of $\lesssim_O$] Suppose that $\C$ is infinitary extensive and has smooth monomorphisms, and that $\Sigma$ preserves strong epimorphisms, monomorphisms, and directed colimits.
-Then for every preorder $O\monoto \mS\times \mS$ the contextual preorder $\lesssim_O\,\monoto\ \mS\times \mS$ exists. \end{theorem} Note that all categories of \autoref{ex:categories} satisfy the above assumptions on $\C$, and that all polynomial functors on $\Set^S$ satisfy the assumptions on $\Sigma$.
-The proof is a categorical generalization of an argument by \citet[Thm.~7.5.3]{10.5555/1076265} given for a fragment of the \textsf{ML} language.
+\begin{theorem}[Existence of $\cprd$] Suppose that $\C$ is infinitary extensive and has smooth monomorphisms, and that $\Sigma$ preserves strong epimorphisms, monomorphisms, and directed colimits.
+Then for every preorder $O\monoto \mS\times \mS$ the contextual preorder $\cprd\,\monoto\ \mS\times \mS$ exists. \end{theorem} All categories of \autoref{ex:categories} satisfy the assumptions on $\C$, and all polynomial functors on $\Set^S$ satisfy those on $\Sigma$.
+The proof is a categorical generalization of an argument by \citet[Thm.~7.5.3]{10.5555/1076265} for a fragment of the \textsf{ML} language.
 It rests on the lemma below; here $R^\star$ denotes the least preorder containing a given relation $R$.

 \begin{lemma} In the setting of \autoref{prop:existence-of-contextual-preorder}, if\, $\R$ is a set of reflexive congruences on a $\Sigma$-algebra $(A,a)$, then $(\bigvee_{R\in \R} R)^\star$ is a congruence. \end{lemma}